SSWConsulting/SSW.Rules.Content/rules/using-mfa/rule.md

 ---
-seoDescription: "Stay ahead of cyber threats by using multi-factor authentication (MFA) instead of typing passwords."
+seoDescription: Stay ahead of cyber threats by using multi-factor authentication (MFA) instead of typing passwords.
 type: rule
 title: Do you use MFA instead of typing a password?
 uri: using-mfa